sailfish009/wtl/README.md

     // WTL9 works fine with vs2017 express (with WDK 7.1)

     // add following 2 lines to your project source code

+    // add WTL/include to your project directory (no need to run setup.js)

     #pragma comment(lib, "legacy_stdio_definitions.lib")